 How much income tax you pay will depend on which tax band your income falls into.
 By taking just enough to keep in the lowest tax band you can, you could keep more of your money overall.

-For more about the tax implications of taking money out of your pension savings, including what to consider if you’re planning to keep working and paying into your pension as well, read Taking money from your pension savings soon?
-What you need to know.
+For more about the tax implications of taking money out of your pension savings, including what to consider if you’re planning to keep working and paying into your pension as well, try the Money Advice Service or read our article Taking money from your pension plan soon?
+Here’s what to think about.

 Whatever your plans for life after 55, whether that’s to continue working, work less, set up your own business, or travel, taking out just what you need and leaving the rest in your pension plan until you need it could be a clever move for many people.
 This is because you’re keeping your money invested with the potential for growth.

 Taking out more than you need and putting it in a current or low-interest savings account, for example, means you lose that potential for growth, and as costs rise with inflation this means you can afford to buy less with your savings.